Safe deposit box: Usage

 Safe deposit boxes are used to store valuable possessions, such as gemstones, precious metals, currency, marketable securities, luxury goods, important documents (e.g., wills, property deeds, or birth certificates), or computer data, which need protection from theft, fire, flood, tampering, or other perils.
 In the United States, neither banks nor the FDIC insure the contents.
 An individual can purchase separate insurance for the safe deposit box in order to cover unexpected events (e.g., theft, fire, flooding, or terrorist attacks).

 Some hotels, resorts, and cruise ships offer safe deposit boxes or small safes to their patrons, for temporary use during their stay.
 These facilities can be either located behind the reception desk or else securely anchored within private guest rooms for additional privacy.

 The contents of safe deposit boxes may be seized under the legal theory of abandoned property.
-They also may be searched and seized by the order of a court through the issuance of search warrant.
+They also may be searched and seized by the order of a court through the issuance of a search warrant.